SAFEGUARDING CHILDREN POLICY

 All the spaces where the Company held classes for children will have fire exits displaying appropriate signage.

+Plans showing exit routes are displayed by the door of each space.
 The Company’s tutors will be inducted in the Fire Safety procedures where the classes take place.

 First Aid Provision